wpXPRESS-WP-support/Latter-day_Linker/readme.txt

 == Changelog ==

+= What's new in 3.0 =

+* The Plugin now properly work with the new Block Editor (Gutenberg).
+* Fix the issue. plugin work with PHP 5.6 - 7.3

 = What's new in 2.5 =

 * Added option to have passage links open in a new window.